 Combines elements from multiple card types for flexibility.
 Less focused but adapts to any opponent.
 In Act 1, mixing blood and bone cards with item support handles most encounters without specializing.

-Best with: Versatile cards from multiple costs, items, totem bonuses Stat focus: Flexibility, item usage, adaptive play
+Best with: Versatile cards from multiple costs, items, totem bonuses — see our builds guide for full setup.
+Stat focus: Flexibility, item usage, adaptive play

 Equipment Rankings